Infidelity: Cheating in Your Relationships

 abby_normal: I found everything out from this woman and my husband corroborated it all, but only when absolutely confronted by all the information.
 I told him I would postpone any drastic measures on my part until he gets help, but I am going to let him know that I am not going to postpone my life any longer and am going to do whatever I need to find happiness right now.
 What do you think?

 Elissa Gough: It sounds like you are on the right track.
 Only after you've resolved this situation can you find real peace.

 David: I imagine the hardest part of trying to repair a relationship that's been hurt by cheating is the trust.
 How do you learn to trust this person again?

 Elissa Gough: It's very difficult.
 Once the breach of trust has been broken, it can be mended.
-It is easier to rekindle the love than it is to rebuild the trust.
+It is easier to rekindle love than it is to rebuild trust.
 Building self-esteem and self-confidence will lead to being able to trust again.
 You must trust yourself and your own judgment before you can trust others.

 David: Here's another audience comment:

 Lauren1: If my husband found out about my affairs, he would ask me questions about every single detail.
 This would be extremely painful for both of us.
 Last April I had so much guilt that I tried to take my life.
 Now my husband and I are separated and I just had another affair!!
 My therapist is helping me, however, to change my selfish, self-destructive behavior.

 bossy: You said in your first statement that you believe affairs are any emotional bond that draws you away.
 That must be a hard line to draw since often having a good time with another male, other than my husband, really gives me a good feeling.
 Even seeing my psychiatrist each week makes me feel good.
 If he occasionally shakes my hand or puts his hand on my shoulder it makes me feel good.
 Is that what you mean?